-Seahawks reportedly agree to terms with OL Evan Brown
+Seahawks agree to terms with center/guard Evan Brown

 Seattle has apparent starters at its four other offensive line spots — Phil Haynes at right guard, Damien Lewis at left guard, Charles Cross at left tackle and Abraham Lucas at right tackle.

-Seattle re-signed Haynes last month to a one-year deal worth up to $4 million and the assumption has been he has the lead on being the right guard in 2022 after splitting time at that spot last year with Gabe Jackson, who was recently released.
+Seattle re-signed Haynes last month to a one-year deal worth up to $4 million, and the assumption has been that he is the favorite for the right guard spot heading into the 2023 season after splitting time there last year with Gabe Jackson, who was recently released.

 But given Brown’s history playing right guard, Seattle could also see him as competition for Haynes at that spot, especially if the Seahawks acquire another center, either in free agency or via the draft.
 There has been speculation Seattle is enamored with Minnesota’s John Michael Schmitz.